chibenwa/dsl-query-builder/README.md

 ## What to come ?

 I still need to extend the number of filters I am supporting.
 I think I will have a first release in the coming days.

+I think I will also add a Mapping Builder ( I was compelled to do it by hand ) and Index Builder ( idem ).

 ## License